AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 >
 > Mind you, a single constructor GADT is probably not much use.

+>
-David Feuer: I assume you meant for that `Int` to be strict?
-A single-constructor GADT can add a payload to something like `Refl`; it could also be used with a strict type-aligned sequence to "count", latering on length indexing.
-Admittedly not earth-shattering, but not totally useless.
+> David Feuer: A single-constructor GADT can add a payload to something like `Refl`; it could also be used with a strict type-aligned sequence to "count", latering on length indexing.
+Admittedly not earth-shattering, but not totally useless. *SLPJ: I still don't get it.
+Could you give an example?*

 I believe condition 2 can be relaxed very slightly, to allow constraints known to be zero-width.
 For example, equality constraints should be fine.
 So should classes that have no methods and no superclasses with methods.  *SLPJ: I do not understand this paragraph.
 Example please! *